Coeliac disease and coronavirus (COVID-19)

 Researchers in Norway found the body’s immune response to the COVID-19 vaccine in people with coeliac disease to be similar to healthy controls, therefore people with coeliac disease can expect the same level of protection as the rest of the population.

-People who are considered to be at higher risk of severe COVID-19 will be offered an additional vaccine as part of the Autumn Booster Campaign from September 2023.
+People who are considered to be at higher risk of severe COVID-19 will be offered an additional vaccine as part of the Spring Booster Campaign from April 2024.

-People with coeliac disease are not expected to be offered a booster as part of the Autumn Booster Campaign, unless they meet other requirements as further described.
-The Autumn Booster dose will be offered to
+People with coeliac disease are not expected to be offered a booster as part of the Spring Booster Campaign, unless they meet other requirements as further described.
+The Spring Booster dose will be offered to

 • Residents in a care home for older adults